-Will Walmart’s payday advances for its workers live up to its expectations?
+Will Walmart’s wage advances for its workers live up to its expectations?
 Cashfloat explores Walmart’s ‘Even’ App model and whether it will have a positive or negative financial outcome for its workers.

 - The Walmart ‘Even’ app